wizmik12/personal-web/content/project/2019/SICAP.md

 title = "SICAP"

 # Project summary to display on homepage.
-summary = "Enhancement, classification and interpretation of histological images of cancer project."
+summary = "Enhancement, classification and interpretation of histological images of cancer."

 # Optional image to display on homepage (relative to `static/img/` folder).
 #image_preview = "featured.jpg"